 Things that I can learn from this movie are:

 - The love of your siblings must be stronger than the love of everybody else.
 Your siblings know you more than anyone else.
 Even though you had lived separately, siblings are siblings, born from the same parents.

 - Distance makes no difference for love.
 If deep in your heart you love the person, like Anna to Elsa, you would have felt tremendous feeling to see the face of the person you love after times and times you have not met together.

 - Love means sacrificing your ego.
-You sacrifice your needs to make people you care the most happy than yourself.
+You sacrifice your needs to make people you care the happiest than yourself.
 And, I really know how this one feels.
 You have nothing in your life to be proud of, but you sincerely know that you had contributed good things for a life of people who love you and whom you love.

 “It is okay to feel the anger in you when you are down to nothing, but soon after that, when you accept all conditions and be brave to yourself to know who you are, nothing else matters.
 It is you yourself who needs love, and the person who loves you, might not be that far in your life” – Sparkling Silent Silhouette, 30 January 2014.